Kellyanne Conway to leave post in the White House to focus on her family

 She said the decision to exit the White House—months before the election—was “completely” her choice and once again pointed out her devotion to her children and said there will be less “drama, more mama.”

-Conway has been one of the most effective envoys for Trump and has seldom backed down from questions from the press.
+Conway has been one of the most effective envoys for Trump and has seldom backed down from questions from the press and the target of criticism from Democrats.
+She helped him win election in 2016 as his campaign manager.

+George Conway has told The Washington Post that he has had a number of conversations with Trump over the past decade.
+He described Trump’s presidency as “maddening to watch” and said he himself tweets so he doesn’t “end up screaming” at his wife about the president.

+"It’s a confounding display of the intersection of arrogance and ignorance because he doesn’t know what we’ve done on COVID-19," Conway told "The Daily Briefing".

+Conway attempted to put politics aside in the statement and talked about the future of the country and struck an optimistic tone.

-“For all of its political differences and cultural clevages, this is a beautiful country filled with amazing people,” she said.
+“For all of its political differences and cultural cleavages, this is a beautiful country filled with amazing people,” she said.
 “The promise of America belongs to us all.

+Fox News' Sam Dorman and The Associated Press contributed to this report